Christopher-Silver/hockey-lakehouse-analytics/docs/kpi_deep_dives/goalie_sv_vs_league.md

 **Goalie Selection**
 - Search and select any goalie
-- No restrictions — full player pool available
+- No restrictions (full goalie pool available)

 ---